shanhuiyang/TypeScript-MERN-Starter/README.md

 mongod
 ```

-> **Note!** If you are working on Windows, you can run MongoDB as service, then your MongoDB will always be running even after you restart your computer.
+> **Note!** While you just installed MongoDB (for both on OSX or Windows), it may remind you that you can run MongoDB **as service**, then your MongoDB will always be running even after you restart your computer.

-## Build and run the project
+### Build and run the project

 ```bash
 yarn start